M7-TROJAN/Back-End/Learning/EF/00_What is ORM/README.md

 #### What is ORM?
 Object-Relational Mapping (ORM) is a programming technique used to convert data between incompatible type systems in object-oriented programming languages.
 It allows developers to interact with a database using objects instead of writing raw SQL queries.
 ORMs provide a high-level abstraction over the database, making it easier to manage and manipulate data.

+- in other words ORM is a technique that lets you query and manipulate data from a database using an object-oriented paradigm.

 #### Importance of ORM
 - **Productivity**: ORMs automate repetitive database operations, allowing developers to focus on writing business logic.
 - **Maintainability**: Using objects and classes makes the code more readable and maintainable.